 Learning how to delegate is an essential aspect of developing your leadership skills.
 Without it, you may find yourself falling into a trap familiar to countless business leaders and entrepreneurs: after working long, lonely hours for months or even years, they start to see results.
 And, just beyond those long-anticipated results on the horizon looms something else: the ceiling.

-Ken’s 3 Quick Tips to set SMART Goals for 2021
+Ken’s 3 Quick Tips On How to set SMART Goals

 SMART goals – do you have them?
 The importance of goal setting cannot be overemphasized, but do you ever wonder how it is that you set goals and just cannot seem to achieve them?
 Do you find yourself constantly pushing your goals back or spinning your wheels feeling stuck like you cannot make progress towards your goals?